jytan17/deep_learning_framework/README.md

 import numpy as np

-# Note: this model was built to test on mnist, hence the 10classes
+# Note: this particular model was built to test on mnist, hence the 10 dimensional output size
 layers = [nn.Linear(784, 100),
           nn.Sigmoid(),
           nn.Linear(100, 30),